Reasonable actions under the Water Act

 9. whether the flow is likely to cause damage to any waterway, wetland or aquifer.

-Any legal action concerning the flow of water must, except in cases of personal injury, be taken before the Victorian Civil and Administrative A body set up to hear and decide disputes, usually with less formality and less strict rules of evidence than in a court proceeding.
-(VCAT).
+Any legal action concerning the flow of water must, except in cases of personal injury, be taken to the Victorian Civil and Administrative Tribunal (VCAT).

 You can get drainage or water supply rights over a neighbour’s land.
 It is important that you follow the procedure set out in Part 12 of the Water Act.